By Lisa Tuttle

 They were created to save humanity.
-Now they must fight to save themselves.For years the human race was under attack from a deadly Syndrome, but when a cure was found - in the form of genetically engineered human beings, Gems - the line between survival and ethics was radically altered.
-Now the Gems are fighting for their freedom, from the oppression of the companies that created them, and against the Norms who see them as slaves.
-And a conference at which Dr Eli Walker has been commissioned to present his findings on the Gems is the key to that freedom.
-But with the Gemtech companies fighting to keep the Gems enslaved, and the horrifying godgangs determined to rid the earth of these 'unholy' creations, the Gems are up against forces that may just be too powerful to oppose.
+Now they must fight to save themselves.For years the human race suffered from a deadly Syndrome, but when a cure was found - in the form of genetically engineered human beings, gems - the line between survival and ethics was radically altered.
+Now the gems are fighting for their freedom, from the oppression of the companies that created them, and against the norms who see them as slaves.
+And a conference at which Dr Eli Walker has been commissioned to present his findings on the gems is the key to that freedom.
+But with the gemtech companies fighting to keep the gems enslaved, and the horrifying godgangs determined to rid the earth of these 'unholy' creations, the gems are up against forces that may just be too powerful to oppose.

 Ghost of a Dream

 JC, Melody and Happy Jack are looking forward to working a straightforward case for a change.
 They're about to be disappointed.After the potentially world-altering events of their last assignment, the Ghost Finders are looking forward to working a more run-of-the-mill case.
 The team has asked to investigate a haunted theatre (aren't they all?).The Hayburn Theatre is in the middle of renovations, but work has been thrown off schedule by some peculiar and unnatural activities - standard haunting stuff.
 But there is nothing standard about the Phantom of the Hayburn, an ancient evil with the ability to alter reality itself.
 The team will need to push their skills - and luck - to the limit if they hope to leave the theatre in one piece.Ghost of a Dream is the third title in New York Times bestselling author Simon R. Green's Ghost Finders series.